-- 1. During the CPX date, each intern should bring their own human model. - Through the model, interns will be simultaneously evaluated on their clinical competency through 10 phases of structural skill station. - The model represents series of CPX phases as follows:
+- 1. During the CPX date, each intern should bring their own human model. - 2.
+Through the model, interns will be simultaneously evaluated on their clinical competency through 10 phases of structural skill station.

+The model represents series of CPX phases as follows:

 - a.
-Human Model - For CPX Phase 1 4: Physical Exam (Neck, Back, Upper and Lower Extremities) - b.
-Mannequin Model - For CPX Phase 5 6: Cupping, Moxibustion - c.
-Ear and Scalp Mannequin Model - For CPX Phase 7 8: Ear and Scalp Acupuncture - d.
-Self-Treatment - For CPX Phase 9: Body Acupuncture and Electroacupuncture - e.
-Herbs Model (Herbs will be prepared by OMC) For CPX Phase 10: Herbology - 3.
-Clinical Faculty that has been assigned by OMC Director will evaluate the interns while they are completing 10 phases of CPX. - 4.
-In each CPX Phase, there are list of checkpoints.
-Each point will be scored by clinical faculty while intern perform their clinical skill on the model.
+Human Model

+For CPX Phase 1 4: Physical Exam (Neck, Back, Upper and Lower Extremities)

+- b.
+Mannequin ModelFor CPX Phase 5 6: Cupping, Moxibustion

+- c.
+Ear and Scalp Mannequin Model

+For CPX Phase 7 8: Ear and Scalp Acupuncture

+- d.
+Self-Treatment

+- e.
+Herbs Model (Herbs will be prepared by DULA WHC)

+For CPX Phase 10: Herbology

+- 3. Clinical Faculty that has been assigned by DULA WHC Director will evaluate the interns while they are completing 10 phases of CPX.